Murder of Martha Moxley: 2020

-On October 30, 2020, chief state's attorney Richard Colangelo informed the Superior Court that Skakel would not be retried.
+On October 30, 2020, chief state's attorney Richard Colangelo informed the Superior Court that Skakel would not be retried, because in Colangelo's judgment, the state would not be able to prove the case beyond a reasonable doubt.

 In popular culture

-The case was featured on Unsolved Mysteries on February 16, 1996, season 8 episode 15.
+The case was featured on Unsolved Mysteries on February 16, 1996, season 8 episode 11.

-The documentary TV series City Confidential covered the Martha Moxley murder in its episode titled Greenwich: Who Killed Martha Moxley?, originally aired on October 20, 1999.
+The documentary TV series City Confidential covered the Martha Moxley murder in its episode titled "Greenwich: Who Killed Martha Moxley?", originally aired on October 20, 1999.

+In its 2003 premiere episode, "Look Again", the TV series Cold Case depicted a fictional version based on Moxley's murder.

-The American Court TV (now TruTV) television series Mugshots featured the case in an episode entitled "Michael Skakel - A Killing in Greenwich" which aired in 2003.
+The American Court TV (now TruTV) television series Mugshots featured the case in an episode titled "Michael Skakel - A Killing in Greenwich" which aired in 2003.

-In 2014, Connecticut-born rapper Apathy released a song entitled "Martha Moxley (Rest in Peace)" featuring a sample from George Michael's "Careless Whisper".
+In 2014, Connecticut-born rapper Apathy released a song titled "Martha Moxley (Rest in Peace)" featuring a sample from George Michael's "Careless Whisper".
 The song repeatedly, but subtly, references the event, referring to Moxley and Skakel by name.

 In September 2017, the rights to Kennedy's book Framed were optioned by FX Productions to develop a multi-part television series.

-In June 2019, Oxygen premiered a three-part documentary entitled Murder and Justice: The Case of Martha Moxley, hosted by legal analyst and former prosecutor Laura Coates.
+In June 2019, Oxygen premiered a three-part documentary titled Murder and Justice: The Case of Martha Moxley, hosted by legal analyst and former prosecutor Laura Coates.

 On August 10, 2020, Crime Junkie released a podcast on the murder of Martha Moxley.